suka94/ADM_HW5/README.md

 # Homework 5 - The Marvel Universe!

-The purpose of this repository is to answer the assigned questions in the [Homework 5](https://github.com/lucamaiano/ADM/tree/master/2022/Homework_5) of the Algorithms for Data Mining course 2022.
+The purpose of this repository is to answer the assigned questions in the [Homework 5](https://github.com/lucamaiano/ADM/tree/master/2022/Homework_5) of the Algorithmic Methods of Data Mining and laboratory course of 2022.

 The repository consists of the following files: